The Bankrate promise

 If you have credit card debt, you know how frustrating it can be to try to balance multiple credit card payments every month.
 Will you be able to make more than the minimum payment on each card?
 How much more?
 Should you focus on paying off the card with the highest balance, or the card with the highest interest rate?

 Taking out a personal loan for credit card debt can help you solve many of these problems.
-You can use your personal loan to pay off your credit card debt in full—and since personal loans often have lower interest rates than credit cards, you might even save money in interest charges over time.
+You can use your personal loan to pay off your credit card debt in full — and since personal loans sometimes have lower interest rates than credit cards, you might even save money in interest charges over time.

 That said, paying off credit card debt with a personal loan has its pros and cons.
 Let’s take a look at the advantages and disadvantages and explore a few options that might help you pay off your credit card debt without taking out a personal loan.